SravanaSandhya15/Loan-Approval-Analysis/README.md

-# Loan Approval Prediction Analysis
+# Loan Approval Data Analysis

 A Machine Learning project developed to analyze loan applicant data and predict whether a loan application will be approved or rejected using predictive modeling techniques.